Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Hyderabad: The Life Sciences and Fintech Engine

-Hyderabad has emerged as Bengaluru’s strongest challenger, hosting over 355 GCCs, which account for around 21 percent of the national share.
-The city benefits from deep talent pools in life sciences, fintech and engineering, combined with robust infrastructure including HITEC City, Genome Valley and Special Economic Zones.
+Hyderabad has emerged as Bengaluru’s strongest challenger, hosting over 355 GCCs (~21% of the national share).
+The city’s deep talent pools in life sciences, fintech, and engineering are supported by infrastructure like HITEC City, Genome Valley, and Special Economic Zones.

 Advantages:

-Outlook: Hyderabad will continue to attract R&D, AI and digital delivery GCCs, with dozens of new centres likely by 2026.
+Outlook: Hyderabad will continue attracting R&D, AI, and digital GCCs, with dozens of new centres expected by 2026.

 Chennai: Surging Demand and Proactive Planning